Adiabatic Limit, Theta Function, and Geometric Quantization: Introduction

+The other key fact is Proposition~\ref{prop commutativity2} which gives a necessary and sufficient condition in order that the system of partial differential equations has nontrivial solutions and also shows that it is equal to the integrability condition for $J$, i.e., $\left(M_0, \omega_0, J\right)$ is K\"ahler.
+Moreover, in this case, we give a family of $\pi_1(B)$-equivariant solutions of $Ds=0$ indexed by the Bohr--Sommerfeld points, each of which is expressed by the formal Fourier series.
+If they converge absolutely and uniformly on any compact set and form square integrable sections, this gives a complete orthogonal system of the space of holomorphic $L^2$-sections of \smash{$\bigl(L,\nabla^L\bigr)^{\otimes N}\to (M,N\omega ,J)$}.
+We also give a sufficient condition for their convergence and square integrability.
+Even if $J$ is not integrable, by considering an approximation of $D$, we can obtain an orthogonal family of $L^2$-sections of $L^{\otimes N}$ indexed by the Bohr--Sommerfeld points $B_{\rm BS}$.

+The limit used in this paper is slightly different from the adiabatic limit in Riemannian geometry.
+When a fiber bundle $\pi\colon M\to B$ and a Riemannian metric $g$ on $M$ are given, we can consider the decomposition $(TM, g)=(V, g_V)\oplus (H, g_H)$, where $V$ is the tangent bundle along the fiber with fiber metric $g_V:=g|_V$ and $H$ is the orthogonal complement of $V$ with respect to $g$ with fiber metric $g_H:=g|_H$.
+For each $t>0$, we deform $g$ by $g^t:=g_V\oplus tg_H$.
+Then, in Riemannian geometry, the adiabatic limit is the procedure for taking the limit of geometric objects associated with $g^t$ as $t\to \infty$.
+But, since such a deformation of Riemannian metrics does not fit into our symplectic context, we modify the deformation.
+Namely, in this paper, we use a one-parameter family \smash{$\big\{ J^t\big\}_{t>0}$} of compatible almost complex structures on $(M,\omega)$ such that the corresponding one-parameter family of Riemannian metrics is \smash{$\big\{ g^t=\frac{1}{t}g_V\oplus tg_H\big\}_{t>0}$}, and investigate the behavior of $\vartheta^t_b$ \big(resp.\ \smash{${\tilde \vartheta}^t_b$}\big) as $t$ goes to $\infty$.

 The paper is organized as follows.
-In section~\ref{Developing Lagrangian fibration}, we first briefly review some well-known facts about integral affine geometry and Lagrangian fibrations.
+In Section~\ref{Developing Lagrangian fibration}, we first briefly review some well-known facts about integral affine geometry and Lagrangian fibrations.
 Then, by using these, we prove Corollary~\ref{complete base}.
-In Section~\ref{equiv quantization}, we discuss the $\pi_1(B)$-equivariant Spin${}^c$ quantization of $\left( \R^n\times T^n, \sum_{i=1}^ndx_i\wedge dy_i\right)\to \R^n$ with the standard prequantum line bundle and prove Proposition~\ref{prop commutativity2}.
+In Section~\ref{equiv quantization}, we discuss the $\pi_1(B)$-equivariant Spin${}^c$ quantization of ${(M_0, \omega_0)\to \R^n}$ with standard prequantum line bundle $\bigl( L_0, \nabla^{L_0}\bigr)$ and give a statement of Proposition~\ref{prop commutativity2}.
 In Section~\ref{the integrable case}, we prove Theorem~\ref{main integrable case} step by step, and explain the relation between $\vartheta^t_b$ and Jacobi's classical theta function.
-Finally, in Section~\ref{approximation} we prove Theorem~\ref{main non-integrable case}.
+Finally, in Section~\ref{approximation}, we prove Theorem~\ref{main non-integrable case}.
+The requirements for Fourier series are explained in Appendix~\ref{appendixA}.
+A proof of Proposition~\ref{prop commutativity2} is given in Appendix~\ref{appendixB} because it is done by a very long direct computation.

-\textbf{Acknowledgment} The most part of this work had been done while the author stayed in McMaster university.
-The author would like to thank the department of Mathematics and Statistics, McMaster university and especially Megumi Harada for their hospitality.
-This work is supported by Grant-in-Aid for Scientific Research (C) 15K04857.